DataDog/apps/docs/en/design-guidelines.md

 ### Dark Mode
 A significant percentage of our user base uses dark mode.
 We recommend making a dark mode version of your app to ensure these users have a high-quality experience.
 You can define the color theme in the GitHub repository with the attribute `colorTheme` (`dark` or `light`).

-* **Avoid pure black.** Dark gray surfaces reduce eye strain — light text on a dark gray surface has less contrast than light text on a black surface.
 * **Make colors lighter and desaturated.** Saturated colors can visually vibrate against dark surfaces, making them harder to read.
 Use lighter tones (colors in the 200–50 range) because they have better readability on darker surfaces.
+* Avoid pure black.
+Dark gray surfaces reduce eye strain — light text on a dark gray surface has less contrast than light text on a black surface.
-* **Test your design in both light and dark appearances.** See how your interface looks in both appearances, and adjust your designs as needed to accommodate each one.
+* Test your design in both light and dark appearances.
+See how your interface looks in both appearances, and adjust your designs as needed to accommodate each one.
 Decisions that work well in one appearance might not work in the other.
-* **Soften the color of white backgrounds.** If you must use a white background for your content in Dark Mode, choose a slightly darker white that prevents the background from glowing against the surrounding dark content.

 ### Accessibility
 We recommend that your app makes as best an effort as possible to comply with  WCAG 2.1 AA standards.
 View the latest published standards regarding [perceivability](https://www.w3.org/WAI/WCAG21/quickref/#principle1/ "perceivability"), [operability](https://www.w3.org/WAI/WCAG21/quickref/#principle2/ "operability"), and [understandability](https://www.w3.org/WAI/WCAG21/quickref/#principle3/ "understandability").